mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Heraklion architects did not neglect design considerations with the Excelsior II.
-The ship resembles a sleek sunfish, with vertical fins stretching 78 metres tip-to-tip a body only 56 metres long.
-The hull is essentially an extremely elongated sphere with a varying-width cylindrical cross-section, reaching nine metres maximum diameter, with two decks accessible from the bridge by stair.
+The ship resembles a sleek sunfish, with vertical fins stretching 78 meters tip-to-tip a body only 56 meters long.
+The hull is essentially an extremely elongated sphere with a varying-width cylindrical cross-section, reaching nine meters maximum diameter, with two decks accessible from the bridge by stair.
 The bridge and forward owner’s suite on the upper deck are topped with transparent crystaliron, delivering an uninterrupted view of space.
 The lower deck is cramped, with crew